awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 When prompted, set the region to us\-east\-1 or whatever default region you want\.

 The scripts have one parameter \- the account ID of your GuardDuty master account\.
 Before you execute enableguardduty\.py or disableguardduty\.py, update either script’s global variables to map to your AWS accounts\.
 You can create a list of the accounts and their associated email addresses\.
 Specify the master GuardDuty account and \(optionally\) customize the invite message that is sent to member accounts\.

+### Use AWS CloudFormation StackSets to Enable GuardDuty in Multiple Accounts Simultaneously<a name="guardduty_become_stackset"></a>

+AWS CloudFormation stack sets enable you to create stacks in AWS accounts across regions by using a single AWS CloudFormation template\.
+All the resources included in each stack are defined by the stack set's AWS CloudFormation template\.
+As you create the stack set, you specify the template to use, as well as any parameters and capabilities that template requires\.

+You can use the **Enable AWS GuardDuty** template to enable GuardDuty simultaneously in multiple accounts\.

+**Important**
+Before performing the procedure below, complete the prerequisite steps of granting permissions for stack set operations within your AWS accounts\.
+For more information, see [Prerequisites: Granting Permissions for Stack Set Operations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html)\.

+1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation)\.

+1. At the top of the page, choose **StackSets**, and then choose **Create stack set**\.

+1. On the **Select template** page of the** Create stack set** wizard, choose **Select a sample template from the following templates**\.

+1. Choose the **Enable AWS GuardDuty** sample template, and then choose **Next**\.

+1. On the **Specify details** page of the wizard, provide the following information\.
+   + Provide a name for the stack set\.
+Stack set names must begin with an alphabetical character, and contain only letters, numbers, and hyphens\.
+   + Optional: provide the GuardDuty master account ID\.
+**Important**
+If you specify the master account ID, this stack set creates a GuardDuty detector in each specified account and accepts the GuardDuty membership invitation sent to each of the specified accounts by this master account\.
+If this value is specified, before you can create this stack set, all accounts in all regions to which **Enable AWS GuardDuty** stack set template is to be applied must already have an invitation from this master GuardDuty account and must NOT have a detector already created\.
+In other words, specify this value only if you want to use this stack set to enable GuardDuty in multiple member accounts and regions simultaneously and designate a particular account as the master GuardDuty account for all of these members\.
+If you do not specify the master account ID, this stack set simply creates a GuardDuty detector in each specified account\.
+In other words, do not specify this value if you want to use this stack set to enable GuardDuty in multiple unrelated \(with no member/master relationship\) accounts simultaneously\.

+1. On the **Set deployment options** page, provide the accounts and regions into which you want stacks in your stack set deployed\.
+AWS CloudFormation deploys stacks in the specified accounts within the first region, then moves on to the next, and so on, as long as a region's deployment failures do not exceed a specified failure tolerance\.
+**Note**
+If you specify the master account ID on the previous page, this stack set creates a GuardDuty detector in each account listed in the **Specify accounts** section and accepts the GuardDuty membership invitation sent to each of these accounts by the master account\.
+Therefore, if you specified a GuardDuty master account, do not include this master account ID in the **Specify accounts** section and include only those accounts that you want to designate as members to this GuardDuty master account\.

+1. On the **Options** page, in the **Tags** section, you can add tags by specifying a key and value pair for the resources in your stack\.

+   In the **Permissions** section, choose an IAM role that StackSets can use to manage your target accounts\.
+For detailed instructions on how to set up the IAM service roles for your administrator and all target accounts, see [Set Up Basic Permissions for Stack Sets Operations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html#stacksets-prereqs-accountsetup)\.

+1. On the **Review** page, review your choices and your stack set's properties\.
+When you are ready to create your stack set, choose **Create**\.

+For more information, see [Working with AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html)\.